Sharaal/screeps.com/develop/README.md

   - full if the energy of the creep is full
   - next if there is no more dropped energy

+- reserveController: reserve the neutral controller in the room
+  - next if the controller is reserved one time

 - suicide: The creep suicide

 - transferEnergyContainer: Search the next container with store capacity